 Once the beans are dried, the final stage is to age or “condition” them for a while.
-As explained above, we place the dried beans in a sealed plastic bag as they dry.
-Label the bag with the date of the least bean to go in there.
+As explained above, we place the dried beans in a sealed plastic bag once the finish drying.
+Label the bag with the date of the last bean to go in there.

-The beans will condition for at least 3 months after drying.
+The beans should condition for at least 3 months after drying.
 This is where the flavor and aroma settles in and stabilizes.
-Since the beans are together in a sealed container, the moisture and aroma equalizes between the beans, and you end up with a more consistent cure.
+Since the beans are together in a sealed container, the moisture and aroma equalizes, and you end up with a more consistent cure.

 After the 3‑month conditioning, the beans are done and can be handled like any vanilla bean.
 They should be kept in a sealed container and will keep indefinitely that way.
 This is also when you will select out your beans for making extract.

 Extract beans tend to be dryer, so select out all the beans that are firm, and not as supple.
 Also any small beans or beans that are split more than 1/2 inch.
 These beans are used to make your extract.